 The Dean of Students or designee will determine if the information concerning prior sexual history, prior bad acts, or pattern evidence is appropriate for inclusion at the hearing.

-The Complainant and the Respondent may prepare an Impact Statement to be considered by the Hearing Board while determining sanctions.
-Both parties may prepare a written Impact Statement and provide it in a sealed envelope to the Chair on the day of the hearing.
-The statements will be opened only if the Respondent is found responsible.
-Otherwise, they will be destroyed by the Chair.
+The Complainant and the Respondent may prepare an Impact Statement.
+An Impact Statement is a written document to be considered by the Hearing Board while determining sanctions.
+Both parties may, but are not required to, prepare an Impact Statement and provide it in a sealed envelope to the Chair on the day of the hearing.
+The statements will be opened only if the Respondent is found responsible; otherwise, they will be destroyed.
+Impact Statements will be reviewed by the Hearing Board prior to its determination on sanctions.
+Impact Statements should not contain information that has already been excluded from consideration or which is otherwise irrelevant.
 The Chair retains discretion to instruct the Hearing Board to disregard information contained in the Impact Statement that would not otherwise be permissible under this process.

-Those who may be present at the hearing are: the Complainant; the Respondent; their respective Advisors; Investigator; witnesses; and other College officials.
+Those who may be present at the hearing are: the Complainant; the Respondent; each party’s Advisor; the Investigator; witnesses; and other College officials.
 The Investigator and witnesses may only be present in the hearing room during the Call to Order and Confidentiality portions of the hearing and when they are providing information to the Hearing Board.
 The Complainant and Respondent will be present in the hearing room, unless as prescribed under Alternative Attendance.

 If a party fails to attend a hearing for any reason other than an emergency, the hearing may be held in their absence.